Labels

 Filming Schedule & Preparations

 Pre-production reflection : Since we haven't started the filming process and have mostly been focusing on completing other blogs, we haven't decided on a specific date to film the music video.
 However, we're aiming to begin filming early next year.
 Although the exact schedule isn't finalized, this allows us to give the team an early heads-up, increasing the likelihood that everyone will be available and punctual on filming days, which allows the filming process to go smoothly.
-I think by creating this schedule, it will help to keep us organized as a team, and ensuring smooth communication.
+I think by completing this schedule next semester, it will help to keep us organized as a team, and ensuring smooth communication.
 By planning together, we can outline each step clearly, keeping everyone informed and on the same page.
 This preparation will help us avoid disorganization and allow us to stay on track, which makes the filming process much more efficient.

 Location Scout & Risk Assessment